rails/rails/guides/source/getting_started.md

 The `destroy` action fetches the article from the database, and calls [`destroy`]( https://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-destroy) on it.
-Then, it redirects the browser to the root path.
+Then, it redirects the browser to the root path, with a HTTP status of 303.

 We have chosen to redirect to the root path because that is our main access point for articles.
 But, in other circumstances, you might choose to redirect to